Island Health Statement on IHealth

 Safe, quality care is the top priority for Island Health as it implements IHealth.
 Island Health greatly values the commitment of NRGH staff and physicians to patient safety, and to the quality and experience of care.
 We acknowledge that views on the CPOE and IHealth vary, and we are committed to demonstrating new ways of listening, supporting and responding to concerns.

 The implementation of IHealth has been a monumental change for all frontline healthcare workers.
 We are grateful for the input and guidance that we have received from clinical and technical teams, and remain committed to putting supports in place to ensure the provision of the best and safest care possible.

 BY THE NUMBERS

 - Physicians place over 3,000 electronic orders daily at NRGH

-- Through CPOE, the turnaround from time of physician order to result or medication delivery is significantly reduced by the elimination of all manual steps from the previous paper-based ordering process
+- Through CPOE, the turnaround from time of physician order to result or medication delivery is significantly reduced by the elimination of all manual steps in the previous paper-based ordering process

 - Antibiotics given 55 minutes faster (median measurement)

-- Laboratory (ie blood) test results obtained 112 minutes faster (1 hour and 52 minutes)
+- Laboratory (ie blood) tests results obtained 112 minutes faster (one hour and 52 minutes)